 Inositol hexaphosphate may be useful in reducing side effects from chemotherapy.

-A small study of breast cancer patients showed that IP6 in combination with inositol may reduce chemotherapy side effects.
-Myo-inositol may have chemopreventive effects in some patients with chronic lung disease.
+Small studies of breast cancer patients showed that IP6 may reduce chemotherapy-induced side effects.
+Myo-inositol may also have chemopreventive effects in some patients with chronic lung disease.
 Large-scale studies are needed to confirm these effects.

-A small study of breast cancer patients showed that IP6 in combination with inositol may be effective in reducing chemotherapy side effects.
+Small studies of breast cancer patients showed that IP6 may be effective in reducing chemotherapy-associated side effects.
 Larger studies are needed.

 For Healthcare Professionals

 A naturally occurring compound, inositol hexaphosphate (IP6) is a polyphosphorylated carbohydrate present in most plants and mammalian cells.
 An intravenous form has been evaluated in preliminary studies to evaluate whether it can slow progression of cardiovascular disease.
 IP6 is also marketed as a supplement to support natural cellular defense.